List on Bids44 →

 Essential Checks

-1. Verify RC on Parivahan app — check owner count, registration date, hypothecation status, and ensure chassis/engine numbers match.
+1. Verify RC on Parivahan app — Check the owner count, registration date, and any hypothecation (loan outstanding) status.
+Ensure the chassis and engine numbers match the RC.

-2. Cold engine test — visit without prior notice.
-A bike that’s hard to start or smokes heavily when cold might have engine issues.
+2. Cold engine test — Arrange to visit without prior notice.
+A bike that’s hard to start when cold can indicate engine issues like weak battery, bad spark plugs, or more serious compression problems.

-3. Check for oil leaks — inspect around the engine, fork seals, and under the bike for any signs of dripping oil or residue.
+3. Check for oil leaks — Inspect around the engine block, fork seals, and under the bike.
+Any visible oil drips or residue are a red flag.

-7. Look at fork seals — any oil film or residue on the shiny fork tubes indicates a leaking seal, requiring replacement.
+7. Look at fork seals — Check for any oil residue on the shiny fork tubes.
+Oily forks mean leaking seals that need replacement (₹8,000-₹12,000 per side).

-8. Check exhaust smoke — white smoke suggests coolant leak (if liquid-cooled), blue smoke means oil burning, black smoke means a rich fuel mixture.
+8. Check exhaust smoke — After starting, observe the smoke.
+White smoke often indicates a head gasket issue, blue smoke means oil is burning, and black smoke suggests a rich fuel mixture.

-9. Ride for 15+ minutes — pay attention to vibrations, smooth gear shifts, clutch slip, and how the bike handles at speed and in turns.
+9. Ride for 15+ minutes — Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs without speed increasing), and handling stability.

-10. Verify odometer matches general wear — a low reading with heavily worn grips, footpegs, or a very stretched chain could indicate tampering.
+10. Verify odometer matches general wear — A low reading combined with heavily worn grips, footpegs, or brake/clutch levers is a sign of odometer tampering.

-11. Check frame for bends or welding marks — look closely under the tank and around the steering head.
-Any signs indicate a past accident.
+11. Check frame for bends or welding marks — Inspect the main frame, especially around the steering head and swingarm pivot.
+Any signs of repair, bends, or mismatched paint could indicate a past accident.

 Insider Checks